AdaCore/spark2014/docs/ug/getting_started.rst

       Pos : Index'Base := A'First;

-And we add the range information for ``Pos`` in the loop invariant:
+And we add the range information for ``Pos`` to the loop invariant:

 .. code-block:: ada